gene-git/Arch-mkpkg/README.rst

 New / Interesting
 ==================

+ * Use run_prog() from pyconcurrent module if it is available, otherwise use a local copy.
  * Fixed issue where build subprocesses that generate very large amounts of data on stdout/stderr could occasionally lead to blocked IO when data exceeded python IO.DEFAULT_BUFFER_SIZE.